Skip navigation

 Outlook (Prognosis)

 Periods of depression or mania return in most people, even with treatment.
-People may also have issues with alcohol or drug use.
+People may also have issues with alcohol or illegal drug use.
 They may also have problems with relationships, school, work, and finances.

 Suicide is a very real risk during both mania and depression.
 People with bipolar disorder who think or talk about suicide need emergency attention right away.